Jacques Pépin: Early career

-At age sixteen, Pépin went on to work in Paris, training under Lucien Diat at the Plaza Athénée.
+At age 16, Pépin worked in Paris, training under Lucien Diat at the Plaza Athénée.
 From 1956 to 1958, during his military service, he was recognized for his culinary training and skill and was ordered to work in the Office of the Treasury, where he met his long-time cooking partner, Jean-Claude Szurdak, and eventually became the personal chef to three French heads of state, including Charles de Gaulle.

 In 1959, Pépin went to the United States to work at the restaurant Le Pavillon.
 Soon after his arrival, The New York Timess food editor Craig Claiborne introduced him to James Beard and Helen McCully.
 McCully introduced him to Julia Child, who became a lifelong friend and collaborator.
-In 1961, after Pépin had declined an offer from John F. Kennedy and Jacqueline Kennedy to serve as chef at the White House, Howard Johnson, a regular Le Pavillon customer, hired him to work alongside fellow Frenchman Pierre Franey to develop food lines for his chain of Howard Johnson's restaurants, where Pépin served as the director of research and development for a decade.
+In 1961, after Pépin had declined an offer from John F. Kennedy and Jacqueline Kennedy to serve as chef at the White House, Howard Johnson, a regular Le Pavillon customer, hired him to work alongside fellow Frenchman Pierre Franey to develop food lines for his chain of Howard Johnson's restaurants, where Pépin served as the director of research and development.

 In 1970, Pépin opened a specialty soup restaurant and lunch counter on Manhattan's 5th Avenue called La Potagerie, and began to enjoy popular success with appearances on talk shows such as What's My Line? and To Tell the Truth.
 His career as a restaurant chef ended abruptly with a near fatal car accident in 1974.